Cannabis manufacturing: Nexus between quality control and safety

-In the cannabis manufacturing space, companies that have a strong, well-defined quality assurance (QA) process will produce safe products and be more sustainable in the long run.
-This is because QA is the set of principles, protocols, and procedures defined by a company that ensures the quality of its products is high and compliant with organizational and regulatory standards.
+Having a cannabis manufacturing quality control approach in place is essential for protecting public health interests.
+QA is the set of principles, protocols, and procedures defined by a company that ensures the quality of its products is high and compliant with organizational and regulatory standards.

 The regulatory standards in place for cannabis products are aimed at keeping consumers safe and healthy.
 Although, without federal oversight, states have been left to create regulations for consumer safety all by themselves.
 States and consumers alike have had to learn the hard way through emerging quality and safety issues.